The Threshold Year

 First Light

-My Medicine is a living sanctuary for feminine repair—where seasonal rhythm, nourishment, and sacred storytelling invite women back to their bodies, their pace, and the deep remembrance of who they are.
+Dr. Marlene Hampton, ND — where seasonal rhythm, deep nourishment, and the intelligence of the living world invite women back into right relationship with their bodies, their pace, and the truth of who they are.

 First Light is where Dr. Hampton's writing lives now.
 These are devotional letters—seasonal reflections, observations, and lived wisdom offered slowly and without urgency.
 Some are intimate, some are practical, all are shaped by attention to rhythm, beauty, and the intelligence of the body over time.